dekvall/ShareX-Upload-Server/README.md

 - Properly Configure Template
 - Change `Destination Location`

-### Configuring for Password Protected Uploading

-- Add a field to your body called `pupload`, and then make the value whatever you want the password to be
-- Upload something, and the upload will give you a url to the authentication page
-- Type in your password, and it will display/download the file!

 #### Auto Password Generation

 In addition to being able to use any password you want for puploads, if you type in `*random*` as your pupload field, the server will automatically generate a password for you.
 This password will include letters, numbers, and special characters.
 It will generate a key based on the length you specify in your config (puploadKeyGenLength).
 When making requests, the server will return the image URL with the key like so `URL: https://qoilo.com/lhHr | KEY: Np$[CBk>X[c^YY{MDlCHH0|Qfm1uK0*lld^Mi$f4d62R5x6C2>~yaL}3*QYnziuZ`